ResetXPDR/MSFS_AutoFPS/README.md

   - A choice of TLOD automation method, each suitable for different specific uses of the app, namely FPS Sensitivity, FPS Tolerance, Auto TLOD and FPS Cap,
   - Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,
+  - MSFS 2020 only (0.4.4.8 or later)
     - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
     - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
+  - MSFS 2024 only (0.4.4.8)
+    - Auto settings reduction option for MSFS 2024, activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
+    - Auto cloud increase option with TLOD Min/Base + enabled and sufficient performance margin exists.
 - Simultaneous PC, FG (native nVidia, MFG, FG mod, FSR3 or Lossless Scaling), and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions,
-- (0.4.4.8) Auto settings reduction option for MSFS 2024, activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
 - VRAM overflow protection option for MSFS 2024, when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app.
 - Auto installation of app updates (optional except for mandatory updates),
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention, and